-The Event Organiser should report any breaches of the Code of Practice to the Security Management Team and include them in the School register of visiting speakers.

-- 3.3 Security Management Team: the University team responsible for carrying out a risk assessment and mitigating the risks associated with events hosted on University premises or hosted by the University on other premises or associated with the University of Sheffield on other premises. - 3.4 Chief Operating Officer (COO) or University Secretary: makes the final decision about whether a University hosted event can proceed if it is deemed by the Security Management Team to be high risk. - 3.5 A Director of the Students' Union as designated by the Chief Executive of the Students' Union makes the final decision about whether a student union event can proceed on premises leased by the Students' Union from the University or on non-University premises.
+- The Event Organiser should report any breaches of the Code of Practice to the Security Management Team and include them in the departmental register of visiting speakers. - 3.3 Security Management Team: the University team responsible for carrying out a risk assessment and mitigating the risks associated with events hosted on University premises or hosted by the University on other premises or associated with the University of Sheffield on other premises. - 3.4 Chief Operating Officer (COO) or University Secretary: makes the final decision about whether a University hosted event can proceed if it is deemed by the Security Management Team to be high risk. - 3.5 A Director of the Students' Union as designated by the Chief Executive of the Students' Union makes the final decision about whether a student union event can proceed on premises leased by the Students' Union from the University or on non-University premises.
 The Students' Union will carry out their own risk assessment and the Chief Executive may request additional advice from the University's Head of Security for events considered high risk.
-The Director of the Students' Union must keep a local record of all visiting speakers that are invited to be involved in an event. - 3.6 Head of School: must keep a local record of all Visiting Speakers that are invited to be involved in an event in their School.
-They are responsible for ensuring that this procedure is being followed in their School. - 3.7 President & Vice-Chancellor: acts as the point of appeal for the Visiting Speaker should the COO or University Secretary decide that the event should not take place on University premises.
+The Director of the Students' Union must keep a local record of all visiting speakers that are invited to be involved in an event. - 3.6 Head of Department/School: must keep a local record of all Visiting Speakers that are invited to be involved in an event in their Department/School.
+They are responsible for ensuring that this procedure is being followed in their Department/School. - 3.7 President & Vice-Chancellor: acts as the point of appeal for the Visiting Speaker should the COO or University Secretary decide that the event should not take place on University premises.

-4. Stage 1: Submissions of Request
+4. STAGE 1: SUBMISSIONS OF REQUEST

 - 4.1 A submission of request applies to i) visiting speakers invited as part of the curriculum where there is deemed to be a medium or high risk of one of the events occurring as listed in Part 3, paragraph 4 of the Code of Practice and ii) any other event as outlined in paragraph 1.3 of this Policy. - 4.2 To seek formal approval for a Visiting Speaker, the Event Organiser must complete the Application Form.
-For events in rooms managed locally by Schools the form is here2.
-Please also use this form for virtual events being held by the School.
-For events in rooms from the central pool of bookable spaces the form is here3.
-Please also use this form for virtual events that take place outside the School and for any in-person events being held at a venue off campus. - 4.3 Following completion of the Application Form, it should be submitted for the approval procedure.
-The Event Organiser should submit the Application Form with as much notice https://shef.topdesk.net/tas/public/ssp/content/serviceflow?unid=4757a3fd9e46408487621762a4483927&
+For events in rooms managed locally by departments the form is here.
+For events in rooms from the central pool of bookable spaces the form is here. - 4.3 Following completion of the Application Form, it should be submitted for the approval procedure.
+The Event Organiser should submit the Application Form with as much notice as possible so that the relevant decision makers have sufficient time to consider and put in place appropriate conditions, if necessary. - 4.4 Situations may change rapidly and if any of the information submitted on the Application Form changes or any additional information becomes apparent that increases risk prior to the event then the Central room booking office and the Security Management Team must be notified immediately by phone or email to reassess the event.